Alex-Unnippillil/tictactoe/README.md

 ## Static site assets

 The `site/` directory contains supplemental static files such as `robots.txt` and `sitemap.xml`.
 Include this folder when publishing or deploying the site so search engines can access these resources.

+### Script loading order

+When editing `site/index.html` or introducing a bundler, keep AI engines ahead of controller scripts.
+The `js/ai/minimax.js` file must load before `js/game.js` (or any other controller) so the global `window.MinimaxAI` export is available when the game initialises.
 ## License

 This project is licensed under the [MIT License](LICENSE).